Prosecutors question officer in Floyd killing about training

 She pointed out that Floyd stopped talking after about 4 ½ minutes and asked if it was a “red flag.”

-“It is something to re-assess, yes ma’am,” Kueng replied, who later agreed that he was trained to roll someone on their side to help them breathe when it was safe to do so.
+“It is something to reassess, yes ma’am,” replied Kueng, who later agreed that he was trained to roll someone on their side to help them breathe when it was safe to do so.

+But Kueng said he didn’t do so at Lane’s suggestion after Floyd passed out, or in the five minutes that officers kept him restrained afterward.
+Kueng said he checked Floyd’s wrist pulse twice and couldn’t find one, then told Chauvin, but didn’t try to check Floyd’s neck pulse himself.

+All three officers are accused of depriving Floyd of his right to medical care.
+Prosecutors have argued that the officers violated their training by not rolling Floyd onto his side or giving him CPR.

 “He was my senior officer and I trusted his advice,” Kueng said.

-Kueng recalled checking Floyd’s wrist for a pulse after Floyd was facedown on the street, and said he told Chauvin he couldn’t find one.
-He said it was up to Chauvin to check Floyd’s neck for a more accurate pulse and to make decisions on the “difficult balance between scene safety and medical care.”

-Earlier, Thao took the stand for a second day, testifying that he knew Floyd’s pleas that he couldn’t breathe were becoming weaker, but still did not realize Floyd was in danger even as bystanders became increasingly vocal.
+Thao testified earlier Wednesday that he knew Floyd’s pleas that he couldn’t breathe were becoming weaker, but still did not realize Floyd was in danger even as bystanders became increasingly vocal.

 Under cross-examination by prosecutor LeeAnn Bell, Thao said he relied on the other three officers scene to care for Floyd’s medical needs while he controlled the crowd and traffic and that he didn’t think Chauvin’s knee was on Floyd’s trachea.